Consensys/UniversalToken-extendable/documentation/docs/overview/welcome.md

 * Add external (user-facing) functions to your token.
 * Store additional data for your token.
+* Listen for token events on-chain such as transfers and approvals
-* Add custom functionality to token transfers.
+    - This enables custom functionality for token transfers and other token releated events

 Using the Universal Token API, developers can deploy smart contract extensions.
 Token contracts can then plug-and-play these extensions, either at token deployment or in real-time on-chain.